mr4jay/DataikuDSS/README.md

 - **Question Index**: An index page listing common questions.
 - **Search**: Real-time filtering of questions.
 - **Detailed Pages**: Static pages for each question with detailed answers.
-- **AI-Powered Suggestions**: Each question page can suggest related topics using Genkit AI.

 To get started, run the development server: